kai687/sphinxawesome-theme/docs/how-to/customize.md

 It extends from the main template `layout`.

 `layout.html`
-: Main template defining the overall structure of the page, including the HTML `<head>` with all imported CSS and JavaScript files.
+: Main template defining the structure of the page, including the HTML `<head>` with all imported CSS and JavaScript files.

 <!-- vale Google.Colons = YES -->